BurnOutTrader/fund-forge/ff_strategies/README.md

 We can use the inbuilt indicators or create our own custom indicators.

 #### Creating Indicators
-For creating custom indicators, we just need to implement the `AsyncIndicators trait` which also needs `Indicators trait` and either:
+For creating custom indicators, we just need to implement the `Indicators trait` and either:
 1. Create and hardcode `IndicatorEnum` variant including all matching statements, or
 2. Wrap our indicator in the `IndicatorEnum::Custom(Box<dyn AsyncIndicators + Send + Sync>)` variant, where it will be used via `Box<dyn Indicators>` dynamic dispatch.
 The fist option is the most performant, but if you want to create and test a number of indicators, you can save hardcoding the enum variants by using the second option.